Edgett Law Firm | March 6, 2017 | Criminal Defense

 On June 19th – in a unanimous decision – the Supreme Court ruled today that the law prohibiting sex offenders from using social media was unconstitutional.

-For more information, contact our Plano criminal defense attorney at The Law Offices of Scott Edgett today.
+For more information, contact our Plano criminal defense attorney at the Edgett Law Firm today.